 The Certificate in Care Coordination is a 12-credit graduate certificate program delivered 95 percent online.
 Courses are primarily offered online with an in-person weekend introduction and an in-person final capstone project presentation.
 The program will provide enrolled students with strategies and tools to become effective care coordinators for individuals with complex health care needs, and will focus on health care delivery in Virginia.
 Successful graduates of this program will be equipped to empower patients and their families who are at high-risk for excess use of health care services to effectively reduce health system burdens and decrease adverse health outcomes.

 Graduates will be able to:

-- Compare and contrast methods of effective care coordination in a variety of clinical settings to minimize cost and enhance health outcomes
+- Evaluate methods of effective care coordination to minimize cost and enhance health outcomes in a variety of clinical settings

-- Develop and demonstrate skills for effective communication and collaboration within the interprofessional team and across settings
+- Demonstrate skills of effective communication and collaboration within the interprofessional team and across settings

 - Explain the overall infrastructure and regulation of U.S. health care and its effect on care coordination

-- Compare and contrast health care payment models as they relate to utilization review, compliance and reimbursement.
+- Appraise health care payment models as they relate to utilization review, compliance and reimbursement